BSNs in the Nursing Workforce: How to Get from Here to 80% There

 Only in the third scenario could the health system exceed the 80 percent BSN completion rate for their nurses over a 10-year period.
 The second scenario showed a completion rate closer to 75 percent, while the first didn’t even reach 60 percent.

 3. Healthcare employers may need to make several changes.
-In order to reach the goal of an 80 percent BSN-prepared workforce, hospitals and healthcare facilities will need to make some policy changes in regards to hiring, tuition assistance, contracts and student affiliations.
-They also need to work with their nursing staff and others to make it a seamless transition, offer onsite education and eliminate barriers to nurses completing the new requirements.
+In order to reach the goal of an 80 percent BSN-prepared workforce, hospitals and healthcare facilities will need to make some policy changes in regards to hiring, tuition assistance, contracts, and student affiliations.
+They also need to work with their nursing staff and others to make it a seamless transition, offer onsite education, and eliminate barriers to nurses completing the new requirements.

 4. You don’t have to wait to take action at the facility level.
-VCU has already started making these changes in their own health system.
+VCU has already started making these changes in its own health system.
 As of January 1, 2012, they have instituted new policies: all new hires must be a graduate of an NLN-AC or CCNE accredited BSN program or agree to enroll in an accredited RN-BSN program with two years and graduate within five.

 What’s your experience?
 Is your facility taking specific steps to achieve a higher level of BSN- prepared nurses?